Calculation (card game): Variants

+Musical is a related game in which cards are played from the stock to a single pile, but in which the stock contains 44 cards rather than 48, and in which the stock can be dealt three times.

 One234 is a Calculation style game with completely open information but a low probability of success; it begins with a tableau of 8 columns with 6 cards each laid out face-up at the start of the game.
 Closely related to One234 is its easier variant Appreciate.

-Another spin off from Calculation is Betsy Ross.